Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: Introduction

-\textbf{\textit{State-of-the-art/practice.}} To push the simulation limits, a suite of high‑performance state‑vector simulators has emerged that exploit modern hardware architectures and parallelism~\cite{202409.1497}.
-QuEST~\cite{Jones_2019_QuEST}, ProjectQ~\cite{Steiger_2018_ProjectQ}, Intel‑QS (qHiPSTER)~\cite{Guerreschi_2020_intelQS}, Qrack~\cite{strano2023e_Qurack}, Qulacs~\cite{Suzuki_2021_Qulacs}, Quantum++~\cite{Gheorghiu2018_Quantum++}, qsim~\cite{qsim2021} and, most recently, PennyLane Lightning~\cite{asadi2024hybrid} are representative state-of-the-art examples -- compared in Table \ref{tab:sim‑optimisations}.
-Among many simulators exploiting multi‑threading (OpenMP), distributed Message Passing Interface (MPI) execution, and GPU off‑loading to enlarge the range of tractable problem sizes, some state-vector simulators accelerate the core operation (applying gate matrices to the state vector) using explicit single-instruction-multiple-data (SIMD) parallelism.
-By operating on multiple amplitudes in one CPU instruction, SIMD vectorization can significantly speed up state updates \cite{Jones_2019_QuEST}.
-For example, the ProjectQ simulator explicitly supports Intel AVX vector instructions \cite{Steiger_2018_ProjectQ}.
-More recently, Google’s qsim is built with AVX2 and fused multiply-add (FMA) intrinsics, using fused gate kernels to exploit data-level parallelism \cite{qsim2021}.
-Xanadu’s PennyLane Lightning simulator similarly employs explicit intrinsic AVX-512, effectively unrolling loops to operate on 8 or 16 values at a time \cite{asadi2024hybrid}.
-These approaches reduce instruction overhead by applying gate operations to multiple state-vector entries concurrently.
+\textbf{\textit{State-of-the-art and practice.}} To push the simulation limits, several high‑performance state‑vector simulators have emerged that exploit modern hardware architectures and parallelism~\cite{Ref3}.
+QuEST~\cite{Ref4}, ProjectQ~\cite{Ref5}, Intel‑QS (qHiPSTER)~\cite{Ref6}, Qrack~\cite{Ref7}, Qulacs~\cite{Ref8}, Quantum++~\cite{Ref9}, qsim~\cite{Ref10}, and more recently PennyLane Lightning~\cite{Ref11} are representative state-of-the-art examples -- summarized in Table~\ref{tab:sim-optimisations}.
+Among many simulators exploiting multi‑threading (OpenMP), distributed Message Passing Interface (MPI) execution, or GPU off‑loading to enlarge the range of tractable problem sizes, some state vector simulators accelerate the core operation--applying gate matrices to the state vector--through explicit single-instruction-multiple-data (SIMD) parallelism.
+By operating on multiple amplitudes per CPU instruction, SIMD vectorization can significantly speed up state updates~\cite{Ref4}.
+For example, the ProjectQ simulator explicitly supports Intel AVX vector instructions \cite{Ref5}.
+More recently, Google’s qsim is built with AVX2 and fused multiply-add (FMA) intrinsics, using fused gate kernels to exploit data-level parallelism \cite{Ref10}.
+Xanadu’s Lightning similarly employs explicit AVX-512 intrinsics, effectively unrolling loops to operate on 8 or 16 values at a time \cite{Ref11}.
+These approaches reduce instruction overhead by applying gate operations to multiple state vector entries concurrently.
 Academic simulators have reported substantial speedups from SIMD optimizations.
-The HpQC simulator used AVX2/FMA instructions to maximize SIMD utilization, combined with manual bit-level optimizations \cite{Bian2020-HpQC}.
-This yielded about an average speedup of 2.20× (GNU compiler) over QuEST in QFT benchmarks on a multi-core CPU.
+The HpQC simulator used AVX2/FMA instructions to maximize SIMD utilization, combined with manual bit-level optimizations \cite{Ref12}, yielding an average 2.20x speedup (GNU compiler) over QuEST on QFT benchmarks using a multi-core CPU.
 The authors attribute this gain largely to vectorized gate kernels and reduced instruction count.
-Another effort, PAS \cite{Bian2023-PAS}, introduced a hybrid vectorization scheme alongside other tricks, achieving up to several-fold speedups versus QuEST.
+Another effort, PAS \cite{Ref13}, introduced a hybrid vectorization scheme alongside other techniques, achieving multi-fold speedups versus QuEST.